bluebottlecoffee/insert_into/README.md

 end
 ```

+Note that the input values are not sanitized, so user input should not be
-If you'd like to specify the return columns, you can do so using `returning`:
+directly passed here.
+If you'd like to specify the return columns, you can do so
+using `returning`:

 ```ruby
 insert = InsertInto::Statement.new('people')